 Executive Vice President, Global Research and Chief Scientific Officer

-Dr. Altshuler joined Vertex in 2015 as the company’s Executive Vice President, Global Research and Chief Scientific Officer.
-Dr. Altshuler leads Vertex’s research efforts aimed at discovering new medicines for the treatment of serious diseases and oversees the company’s five research sites in the United States, Canada and Europe.
+David Altshuler is Executive Vice President, Global Research and Chief Scientific Officer at Vertex Pharmaceuticals.
+Dr. Altshuler leads Vertex’s research efforts aimed at discovering new medicines for the treatment of CF and other serious diseases, overseeing the company’s five research sites in the United States, Canada and Europe.
 Read more

 Stuart A. Arbuckle